sirredbeard/microsoft-opensource/README.md

 ### 2007

 * Open Source Initiative approves Microsoft Public License
-* Provides access to Windows NT kernel for research to universities
+* Provides access to Windows NT kernel source for research to universities
 * Reaches agreement with EU to reduce costs of licensing patents and specifications
 * Scheduled to exit US DOJ antitrust oversight, voluntarily agrees to extended oversight